 There are recipes that taste good…and then there are recipes that taste amazing.
 And sometimes, that amazing flavor doesn’t take much effort at all.
 Such is the case with this mushroom pasta with goat cheese!
 It is so seriously good, it’s one of my favorite things that has come out of our kitchen.
-Mushroom haters: this actually may convert you to a new way of life.
-(And this comes from a former mushroom hater.)
-Mushroom lovers: well, you’re just not going to know what to do with yourself!
-Keep reading for the mushroom pasta recipe.
+It pairs savory mushrooms with bright lemon, creamy goat cheese, and fresh thyme and oregano.
+And it’s done in less than 30 minutes.
+Boom!
+Mushroom lovers: you’re not going to know what to do with yourself.

 Related: Easy Dinner Recipes for Busy Lives

 Well, we think so!
 This recipe was inspired by a mushroom pasta that I had at a restaurant.
 But here, Alex and I decided to add soft goat cheese, lots of fresh herbs, leafy greens, and a hit of lemon.
 And the result was pretty perfect.
 The pasta is smothered with creamy goat cheese, the mixed mushrooms are sauteed with fresh thyme and oregano until they’re super savory, and there’s a pop of fresh lemon to round it off.

 Oh and we threw in some nutrient dense leafy greens.
 It takes only 25 minutes to put together, making it of our favorite quick and easy dinner ideas.
 And at the rate we hear rave reviews from readers, it’s one of our best vegetarian recipes to date.

 Here are a few notes on how to perfectly season this mushroom pasta with goat cheese: